14 Top-Rated Beaches in the South of France

 5. Plage de la Paloma

-This delightfully secluded beach feels like a secret slice of paradise, because it is hidden in a quiet cove on the French Riviera's Saint-Jean-Cap-Ferrat peninsula (an easy day trip from Nice).
+This delightfully secluded beach feels like a secret slice of paradise, because it is hidden in a quiet cove on the French Riviera's Saint-Jean-Cap-Ferrat peninsula (one of the top day trips from Nice).
 Lush vegetation covers the surrounding hillsides, adding to the beauty of the unspoiled natural setting.

-Known as a place where the glitterati comes to unwind and enjoy life, Paloma Beach is an exclusive spot with a stylish seaside restaurant.
+Known as a place where the glitterati comes to unwind and enjoy life, Paloma Beach is an exclusive spot with a stylish seaside restaurant (open for lunch and dinner from May through September).
 The restaurant specializes in local cuisine and fresh seafood, serving guests at outdoor tables overlooking the gentle waves.

-While sunbathing at the Plage de la Paloma, visitors can admire the fabulous views of the the Bay of Beaulieu and the hilltop town of Eze in the distance.
-The Plage de la Paloma also draws visitors for water sports such as sailing, paddleboarding, and waterskiing.
+While sunbathing at the Plage de la Paloma, visitors can admire the fabulous views of the Bay of Beaulieu-sur-Mer and the hilltop town of Eze in the distance.
+The Plage de la Paloma also draws visitors for water sports such as jet skiing, sailing, paddleboarding, and waterskiing.

 6. Île de Porquerolles